Influence of interactions on the anomalous quantum Hall effect: Conclusions and discussion

 \section{Conclusions and discussion}

-In the present paper we investigated the influence of interactions on the AQHE. \revv{We consider the particular tight - binding models of the $2+1$ D topological insulator discussed in \cite{tb2d,tb2d2,tb2d3,Z2016_1} and of the $3+1$ D Weyl semimetals (discussed, for example, in \cite{tb1,tb2,tb3,tb4,tb5}). } We consider the effect of the four - fermion interactions, Yukawa and Coulomb interactions, and the other interactions caused by the exchange by scalar bosons.
+In the present paper we investigated the influence of interactions on the AQHE. \revv{We consider the particular tight - binding models of the $2+1$ D topological insulator discussed in \cite{tb2d,tb2d2,tb2d3,Z2016_1} and of the $3+1$ D Weyl semimetals (discussed, for example, in \cite{tb1,tb2,tb3,tb4,tb5}). } We consider the effect of the four - fermion interactions, Yukawa and Coulomb interactions.
 As expected, we obtain, that in all considered cases the AQHE conductivities are given by expressions discussed in \cite{Z2016_1}.
 Those expressions are composed of the two point Green functions (defined in momentum space) of the interacting systems.
 For the case of the insulators the given expressions are the topological invariants and are not changed when the system is modified smoothly.
 For the case of Weyl semimetals strictly speaking the obtained expressions are not the topological invariants.
 The smooth modification of the system may lead to the smooth change of their values.
 However, certain features are inherited by these expressions from the case of the topological insulators.
 At least, up to the one - loop order the corrections to the conductivities due to interactions may be taken into account only through the modification of the mentioned one - particle Green functions.
 The other corrections do not appear.
 We expect that this result remains valid to all orders of the perturbation expansion (at least, for the sufficiently small values of coupling constants).

-In the case of the four - fermion interactions at the one loop level we observe the renormalization of the parameters of the considered tight - binding models that may bring the $2+1$ D topological insulator to the phase with the value of the Hall conductivity different from that of the non - interacting model.
-Thus we deal with the topological phase transition caused by interactions.
-Due to the four - fermion interactions the $3+1$ D Weyl semimetal may drop to the different state of the semimetal with the unconventional expression for the AQHE conductivity (the conventional AQHE conductivity in the Weyl semimetal is proportional to the distance between the Weyl points of opposite chiralities).
-This is not a topological phase transition.
-However, the Weyl semimetal may also undergo the true topological phase transition to the insulator phase.
+We summarize our main results as follows.